StrangeBeeCorp/docs/docs/thehive/administration/status/change-color-of-a-status.md

 <!-- md:permission `[admin] managePlatform` -->

-This topic provides step-by-step instructions for changing a [status](about-statuses.md) color for cases and alerts in TheHive.
+Change a [status](about-statuses.md) color for cases and alerts in TheHive to customize your visual workflow.

 {% include-markdown "includes/task-statuses-excluded.md" %}